Cultivating Wildflowers: Nature’s Colorful Display

 Flame Acanthus (Anisacanthus quadrifidus v. wrightii)

-No matter where you live – the East Coast, Midwest, Northwest, etc., fall is the best time of year to add new plants to the landscape as it provides plants with 3 seasons in which to grow a good root system before the heat of the next summer arrives.
+No matter what garden region you live in – second spring is the best time of year to add new plants to the landscape as it provides plants with three seasons in which to grow a good root system before the heat of the next summer arrives.

 **Thinking of making some changes to your landscape?
 Click here for a list my favorite drought tolerant plants that provide fall blooms.